JingLiu122/100-days-of-code/log.md

 ### Day 3: December 18, 2019

 **Today's Progress**: Completed 3 exercises on Codewar.com.
-Woohoo, got ranked up, now I can vote on beta kata (according to notification).
+Woohoo, got ranked up, now I can vote on beta kata (according to the notification).

 **Thoughts:** Need to know more arrays and better to gear with some recursion tricks for future problem solving.